Special Event Permits

 Insurance requirements are located in the Special Event Permit Application.

-Once approved, the "Permittee" will be contacted to review and sign the final permit and pay any remaining fees.
+Once your application has been reviewed, routed for approval, and the final version of the permit completed, you (i.e. the "Permittee") will be contacted to review and sign the permit as well as pay any remaining fees.

 Other Things to be Aware of

-As a condition of the permit, the "Permittee"; may be required, but not limited to, the following:
+As a condition of the permit, event organizers ("Permittees"), based on the size and scope of their event, may be required to compete the following:

 - Provide notification 72-hours in advance of the event, in writing or in person, to businesses and residents within 700 feet of the event